Sofia-Bazzan/ItalianMovieSuccess/README.md

 ## **Dataset Overview**

-The dataset, created by us, includes information on various attributes of Italian movies, such as:
+The dataset, created by us and not publicly available, includes information on various attributes of Italian movies, such as:

 - **Cast**: The actors involved in the film.
 - **Genre**: The genre(s) the film belongs to.